 Duolingo Chinese Review: Overview

-Most of the beginning of Duolingo Chinese teaches you to match pinyin to Chinese characters while introducing vocabulary.
+The chapters teach you to match the pinyin to the Chinese characters while introducing new vocabulary.
 Unless you already have some Chinese background, knowing what the Chinese characters actually mean is pretty much a guessing game.

-Each lesson has a combination of guessing the missing word, matching words and symbols, or matching sounds and symbols.
-Eventually, you will move on to building your own sentences by listening to the words spoken.
+Each lesson has a combination of guessing the missing word, matching words and characters, or matching sounds and characters.
+Eventually, you will move on to building your own sentences by listening to the audio and selecting the correct words in order.
 A few other features you will find with Duolingo Chinese include:

 Duolingo Chinese: PROS